soamati/soamati/README.md

 ## Hello! 👋

-I'm a Computer Engineering student and Full Stack developer, below you can see the main stack of my projects, but i'm always learning new tools.
+I'm a Computer Engineer and Full Stack developer, below you can see the main stack of my projects, but i'm always learning new tools.

 💅 Frontend
  - React